Talk to a Long Island Personal Injury Lawyer Before Settling Your Injury Case

-Whatever your reasons for not wanting to pursue a case against someone who hurt you or your family, at a minimum you should consult an experienced Nassau County personal injury attorney to review the terms of your potential settlement.
+Whatever your reasons for not wanting to pursue a case against someone who hurt you or your family, at a minimum you should consult an experienced Long Island personal injury attorney to review the terms of your potential settlement.
 Here are some things to think about before settling with an insurance company.

 Do You Understand the Settlement Agreement?

 To settle an auto accident or other personal injury claim, you’ll need to sign a “release.”
 Do not be mistaken; this is a serious contract that can prove problematic if you do not know what you are looking for.
 For instance, here are some things to consider:

 - Does the release make you personally liable to Medicare, Medicaid, and your health plan?
 If so, and if you have not accounted for this, you could end up losing health coverage if you do not turn over every penny you received from the insurance company.
 That is right, you likely will have liens to reimburse.

 - Is there a hidden confidentiality agreement?
 Normally personal injury settlements are tax free.
 You may not even realize it, but if your settlement is partly based on an agreement not to talk about or discuss the dispute, your recovery could be taxable.
 Plus, you could get in big trouble if you mess up later and violate the rule.